Ultimate Solo Trip Itinerary to Meghalaya

 Trains

-The nearest railways station to Meghalaya is Guwahati Railway Station.
+The nearest railway station to Meghalaya is Guwahati Railway Station.
 You can check the train timings and cost for trains on www.irctc.co.in with respect to the state you are coming from.

-It takes about 2-3 hours to reach Shillong from Guwahati Aiport.
-Below, I will talk about both public services and scooty options for your trip.
+It takes about 2-3 hours to reach Shillong from Guwahati Airport.
+Below, I will talk about both public services and scooter options for your trip.

 Scooty

-The distance between Guwahati and Shillong is about 100 KMs so you can easily rent a bike (which I did) and drive to Shillong.
-The highway is breathtakingly gorgeous so trust me, you won’t regret it.
+The distance between Guwahati and Shillong is about 100 KMs, so you can easily rent a bike (which I did) and drive to Shillong.
+The highway is breathtakingly gorgeous, so trust me, you won’t regret it.
 You can rent bikes from Guwahati as well as from Shillong at an economical price.
-There are many websites and stores that cater in this business.
+There are many websites and stores that cater for this business.

 Bus

-Below, I am giving information on both the routes to Shillong’s main bazar – police bazaar, from Shillong airport and Guwahati airport.
+Below, I am giving information on both the routes to Shillong’s main bazaar – police bazaar, from Shillong airport and Guwahati airport.

 From Guwahati Airport

-Airport transfer services cost about INR 250/- and leave the airport at 2:00 PM and 4:00 PM.
-Tickets are available at Tourist Information Center, Police Bazaar and Meghalaya Tourism Information Center, Guwahati Airport.
+Airport transfer services cost about INR 250 and leave the airport at 2:00 PM and 4:00 PM.
+Tickets are available at the Tourist Information Centre, Police Bazaar and Meghalaya Tourism Information Centre, Guwahati Airport.

 From Guwahati Railway Station